carvares/carvares/README.md

 - 💬 Feel free to contact me
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I know very specific curiosities about almost everything 😊
+- The most significant projects are stored in the company's private repository.
+I currently do not have the time to create public projects solely for demonstration purposes.
 ### Languages and Tools:

 <div style="display:flex; margin-bottom: 40px; width:100%">